Tampa Police Scanner: How Florida's Third-Largest City Kept Radios Open

 Digital without encryption

-Tampa modernized to P25 digital without adding encryption.
+Tampa modernized to P25 digital without encrypting dispatch.
 Agencies can upgrade technology while preserving access.
 Digital does not equal encrypted.

 Transparency as policy